inbo/tutorials/content/tutorials/spatial_standards_vector/index.md

-Note: in order to be still manageable (text file size, usage in versioning systems) it seems wise to use GeoJSON for more simple cases – **points and rather simple lines and polygons** – and use the binary GeoPackage format for larger cases.
+Note: in order to be still manageable (text file size, usage in versioning systems) it seems wise to use GeoJSON for more simple cases – **points and rather simple lines and polygons** – and use the binary GeoPackage format for larger (more complex) cases.

 ### Reading a GeoJSON file